Associate Director, Events and Community Programs

 - In consultation with the Executive Director, Community Relations, the incumbent will develop and deliver the strategy and operational planning for events and community programs, including:

-- Signature events such as: Association Day, Founders Dinner, Norval Days, Alumni Weekend, Reunions.
+- Signature events such as Association Day, Founders Dinner, Norval Days, Alumni Weekend, and Reunions.

-- College events, such as Leaving Class Ceremony, Remembrance Day ceremony, etc.
+- College events, such as the Leaving Class Ceremony, Remembrance Day ceremony, etc.

 - Events and activities related to UCC fundraising initiatives.